PhamTuu/LTNC/README.md

 Intruction:
 - Moving 2 cars in different line to dogde SQUARE and eat CIRCLE to earn point
 - How to play:
+    - Two cars (blue and red) move left and right on separate lanes.
+    - Obstacles (circles and squares) fall from the top of the screen.
+    - Players must collect circles to increase their score and avoid squares.
+    - Missing a circle or hitting a square ends the game.
+    - The game gets progressively harder as the level increases (obstacles move faster, and the distance between them decreases).
+- Hot keys:
     - ->/a :Switch blue car 's line
     - <-/d :Switch red car 's line
- - Enter/Space :Play/Replay/Pause/Continue
+    - Enter/Space :Play/Replay/Pause/Continues
     - Esc :Quit

-Function:
+- Function:
     - Music On/Off
     - Velocity and Number of Obstacle increase through time

 GAME
 ![alt text](image-1.png)

 Source code game:
 - Core Structure:
     - Classes:
         - Texture: A base class for handling textures (images) in the game.
 It loads images, renders them on the screen, and manages their dimensions.
         - LButton: Inherits from Texture and represents clickable buttons in the game.
         - Text: Inherits from Texture and specializes in rendering text on the screen using SDL_ttf.
         - Score: Inherits from Texture and renders the score and high score values.
         - BlueCar and RedCar: Represent the two player-controlled cars.
 They handle input (left/right movement), update their positions, and render themselves on the screen.
-    - Obstacle: Represents the obstacles (dots and squares) that the cars must avoid or collect.
+        - Obstacle: Represents the obstacles (circles and squares) that the cars must avoid or collect.
 It handles obstacle creation, movement, and rendering.

     - Global variables:
         - gWindow and gRenderer: The main SDL window and renderer for displaying graphics.
         - gFont: The font used for rendering text.
         - mOpen, mPause, mGameOver*, mClick, mHighScore, mScore: Sound effects and music for the game.
         - gBackground, gPlay, gDarkBackground, etc.: Textures used in the game.
         - blueCar, redCar: Instances of the car classes.

 - main functions:
     - init(): Initializes SDL, creates the window and renderer, and sets up SDL_image, SDL_ttf, and SDL_mixer.